MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-Hyper-V-virtual-machines.md

 ## <a name="BKMK_Replica"></a>Back up replica virtual machines
 You can back up replica virtual machines on a secondary server if DPM is running Windows Server 2012 R2.
 This is useful for a couple of reasons:

--   Reduces the impact of backups on running workload—Taking a backup of a virtual machine incurs some overhead as a snapshot is created.
+-   Reduces the impact of backups on running workload - Taking a backup of a virtual machine incurs some overhead as a snapshot is created.
 By offloading the backup process to a secondary remote site, the running workload is no longer impacted by the backup operation.
 Obviously this is applicable only to deployments where the backup copy is stored on a remote site.
 For example, you might take daily backups and store data locally to ensure quick restore times, but take monthly or quarterly backups from replica virtual machines stored remotely for long-term retention.

--   Saves bandwidth—In a typical remote branch office/headquarters deployment you'll need an appropriate amount of bandwidth is provisioned by administrators to transfer backup data between sites.
+-   Saves bandwidth - In a typical remote branch office/headquarters deployment you'll need an appropriate amount of bandwidth is provisioned by administrators to transfer backup data between sites.
 If you deploy some type of replication and failover strategy in addition to your data backup strategy, you might be sending copies of the same data over the network.
 By backing up the replica virtual machine data rather than the primary you'll save the overhead of sending that backed up data over the network.

--   Enables hoster backup—Customers might use a datacenter hosted by a hoster as a replica site, with no secondary datacenter of their own.
+-   Enables hoster backup - Customers might use a datacenter hosted by a hoster as a replica site, with no secondary datacenter of their own.
 In this case the hoster SLA will require consistent backup of replica virtual machines.

 A replica virtual machine is  turned off until a failover is initiated, and VSS can't guarantee an application-consistent backup for a replica virtual machine.
 Thus the backup of a replica virtual machine will be crash-consistent only.
 If crash- consistency can't be guaranteed then the backup will fail and this might occur in a number of conditions: